-- Your screencasting application may already provide some features for highlighting the position of your mouse.
+- Your screencasting application might already provide some features for highlighting the position of your mouse.
 In that case you should use this option.
-An example of this is shown in Figure 8. - Your operating system may provide some form of universal access feature for viewers with disabilities.
-You can make use of the "Locate Mouse" feature which usually draws a halo around the current position of the mouse. - Your operating system may allow you to enlarge the size of your mouse cursor for extra emphasis.
+An example of this is shown in Figure 8. - Your operating system might provide some form of universal access feature for users with disabilities.
+You can make use of the "Locate Mouse" feature which usually draws a halo around the current position of the mouse. - You can momentarily enlarge the size of your mouse cursor for extra emphasis.